 A second generation child could also be a victim of two urban poor children who periodically finds themselves in street situation.

 This generation of children often have parent(s) often young mothers and fathers, who have been street children themselves.
 These children grow up in small areas where they are born or where their mother sells items or conducts other business.
 These mothers do not have much time to bring up their children properly.
 As a result, these children do not know how to take care of themselves.
 They do not take their baths or keep their clothing clean because they have to pay for the water and soap but money is not available.
 This group of children also lacks the ability to think of the future.
 The word education is foreign to them.
 They have very little imagination about live and the world as a whole.

 The Headcount of street children:

 This Headcount shows that there is a constant increase in street children living and working in the streets of Accra.
 We have not conducted any headcount in other major towns, but this headcount proves already that there is a major problem at hand.
 The headcount of 1996 was conducted together with workers of S.AID.
 In total 30 workers were assigned to particular areas in town for a period of 3 weeks.
 This method proved to be very accurate.
 In July 1999, we started the continuous headcount.
 Fieldworkers who meet “new” children present a small invitation card to the child.
 These cards are only given to street children and not to “urban poor” children.
 In January 2000, 17181 were given out.
 The successive years show an increase of 200-1000 children a year.

-Continue reading on page activities and more or the 2nd edication of the Ghanaian street child above.
+Continue reading in the 2nd edition of the Ghanaian street child- you find it above.

 The 2008 headcount was organised jointly by the DSW and the NGOs.